Strict homotopy invariance via compactified homotopies and correspondences, and fibres of essentially smooth schemes over one-dimensional base schemes: Compactified correspondences over one-dimensional base schemes

-In this section, we prove the triviality of the cohomologies at infinity on the relative affine line $\A^1_V$ over a local essentially smooth scheme $V$, \Cref{th:GenFifLocEssSmSchemeonedimbasetriviality}.
-To do this we construct a framed $\A^1$-homotopy 'with finite supports' in \Cref{cor:contractinggenpointhomoveretaSmX} that allows to apply \Cref{cor:preimFinFrCintr->Inj}.
+In this section, we prove triviality of cohomologies on the generic fibres of essentially smooth local schemes over one-dimensional base schemes applying \Cref{cor:preimFinFrCintr->Inj}, to a framed $\A^1$-homotopy ``with finite supports'' constructed in \Cref{cor:contractinggenpointhomoveretaSmX}, which moves cohomology classes to the trivial ones.
+For this purpose we develop the technique of compactified correspondences over one-dimensional base schemes.